vmware-archive/Workshop/Lab11/README.md

-# Lab 10 - Management
+# Lab 11 - Production Monitoring & Management

 >In this lab we will continue to add functionality to the Fortune Teller application.
 In this lab we will learn how to add management endpoints to our application which integrate with and can be accessed from the Pivotal AppsManager.